Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

+Although these tests no longer exercise the full integration scope, they are still driven by functional requirements of the app.
+Because we already have another high-level test that covers the entire endpoint, we can keep these ones more narrow without sacrificing overall confidence.
+This trade-off makes sense if we're trying to improve execution speed, but I would recommend to stick to high-level tests as much as possible, at least until it becomes a problem.

-Finally, we may also want to make sure that our Redis caching layer works correctly.
+Finally, we may also want to do something to ensure that our Redis caching layer works correctly as well.
 Even though we're using it in our tests, it never actually returns a cached response because the database gets reset between tests.

 The problem with testing things like caching is that they can't be defined by functional requirements.
 A user, with no awareness of the app's internal affairs, has no way of knowing whether the responses are returned from cache or not.